-There are many breeds of dogs with curly and wavy hair, with some breeds being more difficult to groom than others.
-If you love the look of curly hair on dogs and you’re willing to commit to brushing them, there are breeds of all sizes and shapes that you can choose from.
-Here are 15 dog breeds with curly hair.
+There are many dogs with curly and wavy hair, and some are more difficult to groom than others.
+If you love the look of curly hair on dogs and you’re willing to commit to brushing them, take a look at the 15 dog breeds with curly hair below.

 The 15 Dog Breeds That Have Curly Hair: